The battle against climate change suddenly has a new champion amidst a stunning leadership crisis. Better late than never.

 The announcement is light on details, but climate experts say it’s a massive investment and a tremendous opportunity that could give the warming planet a fighting chance.
 Hopefully, it will fund solutions, not meaningless studies and smokescreens.

-Ten billion dollars is an unfathomable amount of money for climate change research and activism.
 It dwarfs the $4 billion that 29 philanthropic organizations pledged to fighting climate change in 2018, in what was called the largest investment of its kind at the time.
 It’s so much money that it will likely be difficult to spend on existing researchers and organizations, as The Atlantic noted.

 “It will shape the whole nature of the climate movement,” says Robert J. Brulle, a professor emeritus at Drexel University studying politics and the environment.
 “There’s going to be this mad rush of cash.”